michellevit/Production-Planner/README.txt

 -Initialize the Database:
 --In the terminal, navigate to the django folder and run: python manage.py makemigrations --Then run: python manage.py migrate
+-Populate the 'Dimension' DB Table:
+--In the terminal, navigate to the folder: /django/api/commands/
+--Run: python manage.py import_dimensions_to_db
+-Populate the 'Product' DB Table:
+--In the terminal, navigate to the folder: /django/api/commands/
+--Run: python manage.py import_dimensions_to_db
+-Complete the 'Preparing To Run In Development' (step 4) instructions

 ----------